Skip to Content

 Looking ahead

-The GAOA is an historic, bipartisan investment in the conservation of U.S. national parks and public lands.
-National parks have seen drastic improvements in infrastructure, with maintenance projects such as the Tuolumne Meadows Campground modernization in Yosemite National Park, and Mammoth Cave National Park’s underground trail renovations already serving as examples of LRF success stories.
+The GAOA is a historic, bipartisan investment in the conservation of U.S. national parks and public lands.
+National parks have seen drastic infrastructure improvements, with maintenance projects such as the Tuolumne Meadows Campground modernization in Yosemite National Park, and Mammoth Cave National Park’s underground trail renovations already serving as examples of LRF success stories.

 National parks are a key aspect of the GAOA, but there are benefits to green space no matter the size.
 State governments have had success in leveraging programs like ORLP to address the divides in access to outdoor recreation.
 This has led to projects like the Three Mile Creek Greenway Project in Mobile, Alabama, where a fitness circuit, lighting, and benches changed Three Mile Creek from a stormwater conveyance into a greenway system for recreation.
 Manhattan Marsh Park in Toledo, Ohio, is another example.
 ORLP helped provide boardwalks, paths, and canoe and kayak launches to a 73-acre outdoor space where access was previously limited.
 Congress has the opportunity to expand and improve this program by enacting the Outdoors for All Act.